UtrechtUniversity/animal-sounds/README.md

 <!-- Do not forget to also include the license in a separate file(LICENSE[.txt/.md]) and link it properly. -->
 ### License

-The code in this project is released under [Apache 2.0](LICENSE.md).
+The code that is developed in this project is released under [Apache 2.0](LICENSE.md).
+Some of the scripts for [feature extraction](/bioacoustics/2_feature_extraction) that we use in this project are available under [CeCILL 1.1](https://github.com/malfante/AAA/blob/master/LICENSE_EN.txt) license.
+The scripts where this is the case contain license information at the header lines of the scripst.
+The original versions of these scripts are created by Marielle Malfante and are available via [GitHub](https://github.com/malfante/AAA).

 ### Relevant publications